 Step 1, 2 and 6 of the processing chain are rather trivial; the real work is done in steps 3, 4, and 5.
-Note that an inconsistency may arise if the output wind field is assimilated into a numerical weather prediction (NWP) model: in the data assimilation step the scatterometer wind field will be checked for mass conservation and continuity, but this has already been done in the 2DVAR Ambiguity Removal step!
+Note that an undesirable dependency arises if the output wind field is assimilated into a numerical weather prediction (NWP) model: in the 2DVAR Ambiguity Removal step (i) a background wind field is used and (ii) meteorological balance constraints causing spatially correlated error.
 Therefore it is recommended to feed the wind solutions and their probabilities directly into the NWP data assimilation step after Quality Control, as indicated in figure 2.1.
 If this is done, the Ambiguity Removal step can be skipped and consequently, no forecast winds are necessary in the NWP input.
+No impact tests have been performed to date by assimilating AWDP outputs after ambiguity removal.